 Tug pilots at Halesland will always attempt to keep the combination within gliding range of a safe landing area during the early part of the launch.

-On launches towards the west, this may involve a combination 180o turn to run down the south side of the airfield above ridge top height, presenting options for a landing into the valley with a very early launch failure prior to the first turn and back onto the airfield once that turn is complete.
+On launches towards the west, this may involve a combination 180o turn to run down the south side of the airfield above ridge top height: in this direction, options for a very early launch failure are into a small uphill field immediately NW of the end of Boley’s Approach (noting stock may be present) or a landing into the valley.
+Once the tug pilot has completed the 180o turn, landing back onto the airfield is likely to be an option..

 When launching towards the east, and especially behind the Rotax Falke, pilots should be aware that they may be very low in low head wind conditions; in the event of an early launch failure there are however good fields immediately to the east of Halesland.
 An immediate and well braked landing into these is a safe option whereas any attempt to turn back to the airfield at the likely height the pilot will find themselves at would be extremely dangerous.